Nitin Sawhney: Additional information

-Much of Sawhney's attention remains focused on the areas of education and community building, accepting the role of Artist in Residence for no less than five separate performing arts organisations across Great Britain and Asia.
+Much of Sawhney's attention remains focused on the areas of education and community building, accepting the role of Artist in Residence for at least five performing arts organisations across Great Britain and Asia.
 Sawhney joined Sir George Martin as a patron of the national music college Access to Music, and he is also patron of the Raindance East Film Festival and the British Independent Film Awards.
-Sawhney appears regularly as an arts and current affairs commentator on topical discussion and news programs such as the BBC's Newsnight, Newsnight Review, and HARDtalk.
+He appears regularly as an arts and current affairs commentator on topical discussion and news programmes such as the BBC's Newsnight, Newsnight Review, and HARDtalk.
 He has also written for UK national broadsheet newspapers: The Guardian, The Daily Telegraph, The Independent, and The Observer.

-In June 2019 Sawhney was the guest on BBC Radio 4's Desert Island Discs.
+In June 2019, Sawhney was the guest on BBC Radio 4's Desert Island Discs.
 His favourite choice was Massive Attack's remix of "Mustt Mustt" by Nusrat Fateh Ali Khan: his book choice was The Fabric of Reality by David Deutsch.

+In March 2024, Sawhney disclosed that he underwent emergency surgery following a heart attack.

+Sawhney was chosen to serve as a judge for the 2024 Booker Prize, alongside Edmund de Waal (chair), Sara Collins, and Justine Jordan.